1920s technology for protecting oil and natural gas wells, and the environment.

-Erle P. Halliburton received a 1921 patent for an improved method for cementing oil wells.
-It brought greater petroleum production and environmental safety to America’s burgeoning oilfields.
+Erle P. Halliburton received a 1921 patent for an improved method for cementing oil wells, helping to bring greater production and environmental safety to America’s burgeoning oilfields.
 When he patented his “Method and Means for Cementing Oil Wells,” the young inventor revolutionized how wells were completed after drilling.

-“It is well known to those skilled in the art of oil well drilling that one of the greatest obstacles to successful development of oil bearing sands has been the encountering of liquid mud water and the like during and after the process of drilling the wells,” Halliburton notes in his June 26, 1920, patent application.
+“It is well known to those skilled in the art of oil well drilling that one of the greatest obstacles to successful development of oil bearing sands has been the encountering of liquid mud water and the like during and after the process of drilling the wells,” Halliburton noted in his June 1920 U.S. patent application.

-Halliburton’s patent (No. 1,369,891, approved on March 1, 1921) explained that oil well production, hampered by water intrusion that requires time and expense for pumping out, “has caused the abandonment of many wells which would have developed a profitable output.”
+Halliburton’s patent awarded on March 1, 1921, explained that a typical well’s production, hampered by water intrusion that required time and expense for pumping out, “has caused the abandonment of many wells which would have developed a profitable output.”

-His well cementing process isolated the various down-hole zones, guards against collapse of the casing and permits control of the well throughout its producing life.
+The improved well cementing process isolated the various down-hole zones, guarded against collapse of the casing, and allowed better control of the well throughout its producing life.
 Learn more about well production history in All Pumped Up – Oilfield Technology.

-Halliburton will patent much of today’s cementing technology – including the jet mixer, the remixer and the float collar, guide shoe and plug system, bulk cementing, multiple-stage cementing, advanced pump technology and offshore cementing technology.
+Halliburton would persist — and patent much of today’s cementing technologies, including the jet mixer, the re-mixer and the float collar, guide shoe and plug system, bulk cementing, multiple-stage cementing, advanced pump technology and offshore cementing technology.

-“It is safe to say that in the first half of the 20th century, the formative years, Halliburton dominated the development of cementing technology,” Pike proclaims.

-Bill Pike’s article, Cementing is not for Sissies, also notes:
+“It is safe to say that in the first half of the 20th century, the formative years, Halliburton dominated the development of cementing technology,” Pike proclaimed in Cementing is not for Sissies, where he also also noted:

 “Halliburton was ever the tinkerer.
 He owned nearly 50 patents.
-Most are oilfield, and specifically cementing related, but the number includes patents for an airplane control, an opposed piston pump, a respirator, an airplane tire and a metallic suitcase.
-Halliburton’s only real competitor in the industry was R.C.
-(Carl) Baker of Baker Oil Tools who also owned around 50 patents.”
+Most are oilfield, and specifically cementing related, but the number includes patents for an airplane control, an opposed piston pump, a respirator, an airplane tire and a metallic suitcase.”

 Almost three decades after his Method and Means for Cementing Oil Wells patent, Halliburton would develop yet another industry-changing oilfield technology.
-On March 17, 1949, the Halliburton Oil Well Cementing Company and Stanolind Oil Company completed a well near Duncan, Oklahoma – the first commercial application of hydraulic fracturing, a new process that dramatically increases oil and natural gas production.
+On March 17, 1949, Halliburton Oil Well Cementing Company and Stanolind Oil Company completed a well near Duncan, Oklahoma: It was the first commercial application of hydraulic fracturing, a process that dramatically increased oil and natural gas production.

-Cement is first used soon after a well has been spudded – the beginning of drilling operations.
+Today, cement is first used soon after a well has been spudded – the beginning of drilling operations.
 The surface hole is lined with steel casing and cement to protect freshwater aquifers.
 (Edwin L. Drake, who in 1859 drilled the first U.S. oil well next to a creek, invented a “drive pipe.”)

 According to the Kansas Geological Survey (KGS) Petroleum: a primer for Kansas in 2001, the surface hole may be several hundred or several thousand feet deep.
 When the predetermined depth is reached, drilling pauses so steel casing can be inserted.

 To strengthen the well and protect the environment, cement is then pumped down the surface casing to fill the space between the outside of the casing and the well bore all the way to the surface.
 This insures the protection of freshwater aquifers and the security of the surface casing.

-KGS notes that the casing and the cement typically are tested under pressure for 12 hours before drilling operations resume.
-A vital piece of equipment for controlling pressure – the blowout preventer – is attached at the top of the surface casing.
+KGS notes that the casing and the cement typically would be tested under pressure for 12 hours before drilling operations resume.
+A vital piece of equipment for controlling pressure – the blowout preventer – will be attached at the top of the surface casing.

 Cementing a Well